cyrusinnovation/ideas/STORIES.md

 TODO
 ----
+* Show average cycle times per estimate group, and highlight outliers.
 * Apply holidays when measuring throughput.
-* Show average cycle times per estimate group.
 * Group stories into projects.
 * Estimate the remaining work in a project.
 * Show stories as outliers if their actual times ran closer to another estimate group.
-* Show average cycle times, and highlight outliers.
+* Don't have overlapping average groups in estimate view. (i.e. 18 shouldn't count as both a 1/2 and a 1)

 SOMEDAY/MAYBE
 -------------